 Now, not everyone wants or needs a convertible laptop, but if you’re going to be using this at work or school it can be useful to be able to turn it into a tablet when making presentations or having discussions.

 It also looks great.
-You can choose between rose gold and silver, which bring to mind some of the more recent Macbook models, proving that Apple aren’t the only ones offering good design.
+You can choose between nightfall black and poseidon blue, which bring to mind some of the more recent Macbook models, proving that Apple aren’t the only ones offering good design.

-And for those who actually commute with their laptops, it weighs 1.26kg, which is lighter than a 13.3 inch Macbook Air.
-The battery life reportedly lasts an average of 13 hours, which is great.
+And for those who actually commute with their laptops, it weighs 1.27kg, which is lighter than a 13.3 inch Macbook Air.
+The battery life reportedly lasts an average of 22 hours, which is great.

 Okay, we’ll be honest.
 This computer is not cheap.
 But it you get good value for every cent you pay.